luxiaolili/IDM-VTON-train/README.md

 </div>

 This is the unofficial train code of IDM-VTON ["Improving Diffusion Models for Authentic Virtual Try-on in the Wild"](https://arxiv.org/abs/2403.05139).
+Most code from [IDM-VTON] https://github.com/yisol/IDM-VTON, only realize the train code for viton dataset

 ## train result
 ![image](data/data.png)